ids/cluster-builder-control/README.md

 Ensure that **C:\Packer\** is in the PATH.

+- Also make sure that Windows Firewall is off, or allows the following:
+	- VNC
+	- SSH
+	- HTTP

 ### Build Local VM and OVA Template Instructions

     $ packer build desktop.json

+or

+		C:\> packer build desktop.json

 ### Direct Remote ESXi Deployment Instructions
 _CBD_ can deploy directly to ESXi.
 This can be handy if you are running a Windows desktop and want to centralize management of your clusters within the ESXi environment.